trackmania-rl/tmrl/README.md

 Advanced tutorial coming soon to develop your own applications.

 * **External libraries:**
-This project gave birth to a few sub-projects of more general interest that were cut out and packaged in standalone python libraries.
+This project gave birth to a few sub-projects of more general interest that were cut out and packaged as standalone python libraries.
 In particular, [rtgym](https://github.com/yannbouteiller/rtgym) enables implementing Gym environments in real-time applications, and [vgamepad](https://github.com/yannbouteiller/vgamepad) enables emulating virtual game controllers.

 ## Installation

-For installation instructions, please follow [this link](readme/Install.md).
+Installation instructions are provided at [this link](readme/Install.md).

 ## Getting started